peerix - v0.1.0

 });

-// listen for peer unpublishing a track in a stream
+// listen for a remote peer unpublishing a stream

 console.log(